Johnlon/integrated-circuit-tester/README.md

 **GPIO-L and GPIO-H operate as a pair in one of four modes:**

-- Driving an input: Where the test subject's pin is a expected to be an input to that device, then GPIO-L is set to H or L as appropriate to drive the IC's input logic level; GPIO-H is not relevant in this use case and it is configured as a high impedance state.
+- **Power supply to chip being tested**: Where the test subject’s pin is expected to be either GND or VCC, then GPIO-L is set to a L or H output respectively; GPIO-H is not relevant in this use case and it is configured as a high impedance state.

-- Testing for 1/0 output: Where the test subject's pin is expected to be bi-state output, then GPIO-L is configured as an input and is used to sense the state of the test IC's output pin; GPIO-H is not relevant in this use case and it is configured as a high impedance state.
+- **Driving an input**: Where the test subject's pin is expected to be an input to that device, then GPIO-L is set to H or L as appropriate to drive the IC's input logic level; GPIO-H is not relevant in this use case and it is configured as a high impedance state.

-- Testing for high-Z output: Where the test subject's pin is expected to be in a high-impedance output state, a tristate outputs with output enabe disabled, then this high-Z state can be verified by using GPIO-L as a sense input and simultaneously using GPIP-H to apply a weak pull up then a pull down signal to the test subject's pin.
-If this pull-up & down is sensed by GPIO-L then the test pin must be in a high impedance state.
-If the pin had not been high-Z and had been asserting either H or L then this strong H/L signal would have swamped  the weak pull up/down of GPIP-H and GPIO-L could not have detected the pull affect of  GPIO-H.
+- **Testing an output**: GPIO-L is set as an input to sense the test pin, and gpipH is set as an output.
+Two tests are then performed; firstly GPIP-H is set to High to apply a weak pull up and GPIO-L reads the result, then GPIO-H is set to Low and GPIO-L reads the state again.
+During this test the effect of GPIO-H is a weak pull up then a weak pull down respectively.
+If this pull-up & down isaccurately sensed by GPIO-L then this indicates that the test pin must be in a high impedance state.
+If the pin had not been high-Z and had been asserting either H or L then this strong H/L output signal of the test chip would have swamped the weak pull up/down of GPIO-H and GPIO-L would have seen only the strong signal asserted by the tested chip.
+Using this test approach the integrated circuit tester is able to differentiate between a test output that is asserting a High or Low output from a pin that is High-Z or disconnected.

-- Power supply to chip being tested: Where the test subject’s pin is expected to be either GND or VCC, then GPIO-L is set to a L or  H output respectively; GPIO-H is not relevant in this use case and it is configured as a high impedance state.
+- **Sample mode**: Both GPIO-L and GPIO-H are configured as inputs and the state of the test pin is read via GPIO-L. In this mode no pull up or pull down is applied by GPIO-H, so instead we simply see the result of whatever voltage happens to be present on the test pin.
+If the test socket isn't populated then this voltage will be stray capacitance or perhaps electrical noise so the signal is unreliable if there is nothing attached.
+This mode isn't particularly useful but it is used by an interesting experiment around stray capacitance (see the *decay()* test in the software); that capacitance experiment is described above in the "*What I learned*" section.

 Demo
 ----